Buying real estate in Algiers?

 Yes, the analysis of Algiers' property market is included in our pack

-And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Algiers.
+And if you're planning to buy a property in this city, you may want to download our pack covering the real estate market in Algiers.

 Insights

-• Official closing costs in Algiers run around 7.1% of property value according to World Bank benchmarks, but real-world all-in costs (including agency fees and setup) often reach 10% to 12%.
+• Official buyer closing costs in Algeria run around 7.1% of the purchase price according to the World Bank's Doing Business index, but real-world all-in costs (including agency fees) tend to land closer to 10%.

-• New-build apartments in Algiers carry a 10% to 25% premium over comparable resale units, stretching to 30% in premium communes where buyers pay for security, parking, and reliable elevators.
+• New-build or "promotion" apartments in Algiers command a premium of roughly 10% to 25% over comparable resale stock, with the gap widening to 30% in premium communes where buyers are paying for building services like security, parking, and elevator reliability.

 How much do apartments really cost in Algiers in 2026?